This article explores:

 - The calendar entry in Outlook is transferred to a CRM software system such as Salesforce via a synchronization service.

 - After synchronization, the calendar entry, including the information that the meeting is an M&A related meeting, becomes visible in Salesforce to all employees.
-In other words, material non-public information has been leaked to unauthorized employees through the synchronization.
+In other words, material non-public information has been leaked to unauthorized employees through synchronization.
 There has been a breach of security and compliance regulations.

 To prevent such scenarios from emerging, it is necessary to 1) ensure that the synchronization service itself is unassailable and that all compliance requirements are met, and 2) configure granularly which types of data may be synchronized and which remain restricted.
 In practice, configuration on this scale is extremely complex, as large enterprises store a vast amount of different data in a multitude of IT systems.

-While the standard synchronization of CRM systems such as Salesforce offer little possibility of granular security settings, special synchronization services such as Riva, allow precise selection of what information is synchronized with the CRM and for whom it is visible.
+While the standard synchronization of CRM systems such as Salesforce offers little possibility of granular security settings, special synchronization services such as Riva, allow precise selection of what information is synchronized with the CRM and for whom it is visible.

 For bank and insurance company employees who have access to sensitive customer data, the “Riva Classification Prompt” feature allows them to fulfill their responsibility to safeguard essential non-public information with the click of a mouse, while still having access to all the information critical to their customer relationships.